rosehartman/frog-trap/trap_model_manduscript.md

 ### Global elasticity and the value of poor information

 The difference between the growth rate when juveniles always disperse to the low predation patch (perfect habitat site selection), and the peak of the attractiveness-growth rate curve, can be thought of as the value of having imperfect information when making site choices.
-The value of poor information may change depending on the survival of the life stages that use that information.
-To test this, we calculated the difference in $\log \lambda_s$ from the peak of the dispersal-growth rate curve to the value at the y-intercept.
+We will refer to this value as $δlogλ_sMAX$. $δlogλ_sMAX$ may change depending on the survival of the life stages that use that information.
 We held predation constant at 50% and changed one vital rate at a time between 0% and 200% of the baseline survival rate.

 To expand our model beyond the life history of the Cascades frog, we tested senisitivity of $\log \lambda_s$ to changes in which life stage experienced predation and which life stage dispersed.
 We repeated the global elasiticity analysis described above for an organism whos juveniles disperse but whos undults expereince predation using metapopulation projection matrix A2: